coronasafe/summarizer/README.md

 # Summarizer

-Weekly summarizer of work done by CEF students across coronasafe organization.
+Daily summarizer of work done by CEF students across coronasafe organization.
 A summary is created as a discussion at the end of every day over at [disucssion board](https://github.com/orgs/coronasafe/teams/cef)

 ## Development